tanerim/Upp_Chat/README.md

 ### Define the left model’s role
 - When prompted, describe the left model’s persona or mission, e.g.

-        You are a philosopher debating ethics.
+        You are a cognitive scientist specializing in artificial intelligence alignment.
+        Your goal is to teach a curious student AI about cultural differences.

 ## Watch the conversation
 - The left model starts the conversation using your role definition,